stevenhuyn/blog/ubuntu-hopping.md

 # Switching from Windows to Ubuntu

-I'm now pretty comfortable in Ubuntu 24.04
+I'm now pretty comfortable in Ubuntu 24.04 and am enjoying it a lot.

 Below is a small guide (to myself) on alternatives and switching from Windows.

 With Pewdiepie's new Linux psyopping, this may be useful to new people taking the leap.
 Maybe.

+By far the biggest issue is everything just "crashes" all the time, Vscode, Cryptomator etc and it asks to send a crash report.
+The applications still work, so no idea what's going on.

 ## Bitlocker/Encryption

+I believe both Windows and Mac have really good encryption defaults, not the case on Ubuntu.

 Right now TPM backed full disk encryption is [experimental on 25.10](https://discourse.ubuntu.com/t/ubuntu-desktop-25-10-the-questing-quokka-roadmap/61159).
-We await, for now one has to type 2 passwords to log in if you want encryption to a Windows level.
+We await, for now one has to type 2 passwords to log in if you want encryption UX like bitlocker.

 With the current installer wizard, I don't believe it sets up 2nd drive unlocking on boot, so you need to mess with `fstab` and stuffs I believe, which is quite spooky.